hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_03_What_is_Cloud_Computing.md

+# Ultimate AWS Certified Cloud Practitioner 2023

 ## Section 03 - What is Cloud Computing?

-We will use a network to access a server/resource.
-For addressing we will IP addresses.
+We will use the network to access a server/resource, website.
+For addressing we will use IP addresses.
+Clients and server owns an IP address.

 What is server composed of?